Wish I Knew You

 "Wish I Knew You" is a song by American rock band the Revivalists.
 The song was written by the band and was produced by Ben Ellman.
-The song peaked at number 1 on the Billboard Adult Alternative Songs chart, becoming the band's first chart-topper on the chart.
+The song peaked at number 1 on the Billboard Adult Alternative Airplay chart, becoming the band's first chart-topper on the chart.
 The song also found success on a number of other rock radio formats, as well as adult contemporary stations.
 This song had also set a record in May 2017 (since beaten by Portugal.
-The Man's track "Live In The Moment") for the most plays (spins) ever recorded during a week's time (3,488 across the panel) for any track on Alternative/Modern Rock radio since the inception of Mediabase tracking systems in 1988.
+The Man's track "Live in the Moment") for the most plays (spins) ever recorded during a week's time (3,488 across the panel) for any track on Alternative/Modern Rock radio since the inception of Mediabase tracking systems in 1988.

+In February 2021, for the 25th anniversary of Adult Alternative Airplay, Billboard ranked "Wish I Knew You" at number 57 on its list of the 100 most successful songs in the chart's history; in September 2023, the magazine ranked the song at number 84 on a similar retrospective list for the 35th anniversary of Alternative Airplay.

 Music video

 The music video was released on February 24, 2016.

 Use in other media

 The song was featured in a 2017 commercial for Blue Moon.